ebanner/tampadevs/src/blog/2023/20230201-stats-and-financial-report.md

 I think that's it for now.
 More notes to come in the future!

 I want to leave some closing thoughts as well about how me and Charlton feel about this year.
-Spiderman from Marvel said it best:

-"with great power comes great responsibility"
+Uncle Ben from Marvel said it best: "with great power comes great responsibility".